 Amoebas in Pond Water, Dysentery, and Brain Inflammation

-Amoebas are generally considered to be one-celled creatures that move by a process called amoeboid movement in at least one stage of their life cycle.
-Some belong to the genus Amoeba, but others belong to related genera.
+The term "amoeba" is somewhat imprecise.
+The word is used for one-celled creatures that move by a process called amoeboid movement in at least one stage of their life cycle.
+Some of the creatures belong to the genus Amoeba, but others belong to related genera.
 Most amoebas are microscopic.
 Some have a diameter of several millimetres and are visible without a microscope, however.

 Parts of an Amoeba